ymolists/website/src/routes/docs/languages/python.md

 ## Linting

-You can [create a `setup.cfg` or a `pycodestyle.cfg` in the project root](https://github.com/palantir/python-language-server#configuration) and [adjust pycodestyle](http://pycodestyle.pycqa.org/en/latest/intro.html#configuration) rules there like this:
+You can <a class="no-nowrap" href="https://github.com/palantir/python-language-server#configuration">create a `setup.cfg` or a `pycodestyle.cfg` in the project root</a> and [adjust pycodestyle](http://pycodestyle.pycqa.org/en/latest/intro.html#configuration) rules there like this:

 ```toml
 [pycodestyle]